Snicon/DA205E_Programming-in-CSharp-II/README.md

 # DA205E (Spring 26) - [Programming in C#, II](https://mau.se/en/study-education/courses/da205e) @ [MAU](https://mau.se/en/)

 This is the continuation course of the Programming in C# course (DA204E).
-In this course we are diving deeper into OOP with C# as well as programming GUI:s, this time using WPF.
+In this course we are diving deeper into OOP with C# as well as programming GUI:s, this time using both Windows forms and WPF.
 The course consists of multiple assignments grouped into two groups as far as grading goes along with three quizzes.

 ## Structure